 “Shutting this valve will subsequently shut off gas to approximately 60 homes in the immediate area,” Stewart said.

-No estimate was available of how long affected residents would remain displaced, but an evacuation center was set up at the Penmar Recreation Center at 1341 Lake St., Stewart said.
+No estimate was available of how long affected residents would remain without housing.
+However, there’s an evacuation center set up at the Penmar Recreation Center at 1341 Lake St., Stewart said.